ninja1xyz/userbird-actions/Readme.md

 ## Configuration

-Edit [`src/config/config.js`](src/config/config.js) to set environment, API URLs, and domain.

-You can also use a `.env` file to override Vite environment variables for local development.
+You should use a `.env` file to override Vite environment variables.

 ## How It Works